How To Become a Sommelier

 A certification from ICE’s Intensive Sommelier Training gives students a competitive edge when entering into a career in the beverage or hospitality industry.
 Within these industries, students can explore a wide range of opportunities, from sommelier or beverage director to brand ambassador or retailer.

-Whether you’re looking to pursue a career in the beverage or hospitality industry, or deepen your knowledge as a wine enthusiast, ICE’s program offers a respected wine education.
-Take the first step in becoming a certified sommelier and enroll in ICE’s Intensive Sommelier Training.
+Whether you’re looking to pursue a career in the beverage or hospitality industry, or deepen your knowledge as a wine enthusiast, ICE’s course offers a respected wine education.
+Take the first step in becoming a sommelier and enroll in ICE’s Intensive Sommelier Training.